redhat-sap/sap-workshops/sap-integration/README.md

   --header 'Content-Type: application/json'
 ```

-You need to use that APIKey information now, and add it to the new Policy you are going to create for your `SAP Business Hub` Product in 3scale.
+You need to use that APIKey information now and add it to the new Policy you are going to create for your `SAP Business Hub` Product in 3scale.
 To do this, browse to the top Menu and select the `SAP Business Hub` Product you have created.
 From the left Menu, click on `Integration - Policies`.
 Select `Add Policy` link, and from the list of policies you will be presented, select `Header Modification`.
 This will be added automatically to the Product policies but is not configured yet.
 To do this, click on the `Header Modification` Policy from the Policy Chain list, and use the **`+`** button from the **REQUEST** section.
 Add the following information for this Policy:

 - op: Create the header when not set, add the value when set
 - header: APIKey